rastapasta/foodsharing/README.md

   * Sending/Success indicator on Profile scene

 * Baskets
-  * List of your (currently only) own baskets
+  * List of your own and nearby baskets
   * Scene to view basket with creator, info, map
   * Buttons to either message user or directly call phone
+  * Buttons to either edit or delete as the creator of the basket
   * Image of basket
-  * Scene to create new basket with all information
+  * Create Basket scene
   * Dynamic form to enter details, time frame and desired way of contact
   * Camera button -> Camera scene to take picture
   * Display of taken picture (currently *not* uploaded)